PanJohnny/JAI-HTTP/README.md

 It currently supports HTTP 1.0 and 1.1.

 Supports loading from files, to test it clone the repository and run `mvn clean install`.
-Test code is located in the Main class (for now).
+Test using JUnit 5.

 ## HttpServer